 S-101 Geo feature: Archipelagic Sea Lane (N) (S-101 DCEG Clause 15.27)

+S-101 Association: ASL Aggregation (N) (S-101 DCEG Clause 25.3)

 Where the components of an Archipelagic Sea Lane (ASL) have been aggregated using the S-57 collection object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 feature Archipelagic Sea Lane.
-The Archipelagic Sea Lane and its individual components will be aggregated using the named association ASL Aggregation (see S-101 DCEG clause 25.3).
+The Archipelagic Sea Lane and its individual components will be aggregated using the named association ASL Aggregation.
 Data Producers are to note that where an Archipelagic Sea Lane has been created in the conversion process, it will be required to populate the attributes fixed date range and nationality manually, if considered necessary.

 The following additional requirements for S-57 encoding must be noted: